amacy/invoices/README.md

 ### Bugs
 - Client names need to be in quotes
-- Database creation methods (called in ApplicationController)
+- Schema doesn't creating working DBs